 Every time I review or indeed use a Satisfyer toy now, I end up with ‘Satisfied’ from Hamilton going around in my head.
 I still really want a musical theatre parody about sex toys.
 Anyone want to write this for/with me?

 This is really not the review I was expecting to write.
-A few months ago, I tried the original Satisfyer Pro 2.
-I really didn’t get on with it at all.
+A few months ago, I tried the original Satisfyer Pro 2 and I really didn’t get on with it at all.
 Looking back now, I’m not sure if I was just doing it wrong (for the value of “wrong” that means “in a way that didn’t work for my body”) or if the Next Generation model is THAT great of an improvement on the original.
-I might need to go back and re-test the original and possibly revise my opinion.
-Or not.
-For now, let’s just go with: I tried the Pro 2 Next Generation and I loved it!
+Either way, I tried the Pro 2 Next Generation and I loved it!

 If you’re not familiar with Satisfyer toys, they boast what they call “pressure wave stimulation”.
-Essentially, you put the nozzle end around your clitoris and the toy provides “touch free orgasms” via rapid air pulses.
+Essentially, you put the nozzle end around your clitoris and the stimulation comes from rapid air pulses.
 Some vulva-owners say it makes them come in less than a minute.
 Others describe it as like having the orgasm forcibly ripped from their body.
 For me, it’s neither.
 Instead, both times I’ve used it, it was a slow build to a gradual but hyper-intense orgasm that left me with jelly legs for the next half an hour.

 Some people describe these toys as “oral sex simulators,” but I can’t feel the resemblance at all.
 This isn’t a bad thing (oral is fun and all, but rarely gets me off) but you might want to reconsider if getting an authentic oral sex-like experience is important to you.